GGonryun/warp-portal/sudo/README.md

 ## Configuration

 ### Daemon Configuration
-Ensure the warp-portal daemon is properly configured with users in the `sudoers` section and the special groups defined in `/etc/warp_portal/config.yaml`:
+Ensure the p0-agent daemon is properly configured with users in the `sudoers` section and the special groups defined in `/etc/p0_agent/config.yaml`:

 ```yaml
 sudoers: